Veterans return to Scotland for ‘magical’ visit to Edinburgh Tattoo

 The visit was organised after Mr Turrell, who lives in Frinton-on-Sea in Essex, disclosed it was his “final wish” to return to Scotland, where he had served in the Cameronians, and he vowed to come back next year.

-Polish veteran Mr Niedzielski was “delighted” to watch the Band of the Polish Border Guard, according to organisers.
+Polish veteran Mr Niedzielski, from London, was “delighted” to watch the Band of the Polish Border Guard, according to organisers.

 He served with the 1st Armoured Polish Division, and during the visit spent time with the Polish Community in Edinburgh, and also attended a Catholic Mass and a memorial service to his fallen comrades.